murribu/wcsb/src/notes/meetings.2024-08-19.md

 ## Changing Board

-[[people.board.Angela Durham]], [[people.board.Sheila Cleveland]], and [[people.board.KC Haugh]] each gave moving remarks about their time on the board.
+[[people.pol.Angela Durham]], [[people.pol.Sheila Cleveland]], and [[people.pol.KC Haugh]] each gave moving remarks about their time on the board.
 We gave all of the outgoing board members a standing ovation in recognition of their service.

 As I said in my previous post, [[people.board.Dennis Driggers]] has already been seated as the representative from District 3.
 The other 5 new board members will be sworn in next month.

-Notably, [[people.o.Tony Caudill]] and [[people.o.Melissa Wyatt]] were in the audience for this meeting.
+Notably, [[people.o.Tony Caudill]] and [[people.board.Melissa Wyatt]] were in the audience for this meeting.
 Mr. Caudill lost his race to represent District 11.
 Ms. Wyatt won her race to represent District 7.

 The next school board meeting will be on Monday, September 16 at 6:30pm.
 You're invited to come join me!
+It starts at 6:30pm at 1320 W Main St, Franklin, TN 37064.